turingschool/backend-curriculum-site/module4/acceptance_testing.markdown

 title: Acceptance Testing
 ---

+## Learning Goals

+* Students can explain the concept of acceptance testing
+* Students can explain feature testing and how it relates to acceptance testing
+* Students can translate a story into an executable acceptance test
+* Students can describe the different perspectives of an acceptance/feature tester versus a unit-tester/implementer

+## Plan

+* 45 Minutes - Review key ideas and terms below
+* 30 Minutes - Translating stories to executable code
+* 15 Minutes - Share out the results

+## Lesson

 Let's recap and dive a little deeper into testing.
 We use the terms "acceptance tests" and "feature tests" to mean almost the same thing -- with a nuanced difference.

 ### Acceptance Tests Emulate End Users